Authentication

 }

-The access token is a signed ES256 JWT.
+The access token is a signed EdDSA JWT (Ed25519, key id hub-oauth-ed25519).
 You don't need to parse it — treat it as an opaque bearer string — but if you do, the public keys are published at the JWKS endpoint below so you can verify iss, aud, exp and scope locally.

 Scope catalogue

-Scopes map one-to-one onto the platform's resource rings.
-A request that touches a resource outside its token's scope is rejected with 403 insufficient_scope and a WWW-Authenticate header naming the scope required.
+The partner OAuth plane is read-only.
+All four scopes use the .read dot form (distinct from the internal colon form) so they can never be confused with write grants.
+A request that touches data outside its token's scope is rejected with 403 insufficient_scope and a WWW-Authenticate header naming the scope required.

 Token caching